arecarn/vim-fold-cycle/README.md

 Fold Cycling
 ============
-Cycle open and close folds in a org-mode inspired way.
+This plugin provides the ability to cycle open and closed folds and nested folds.
+It could also be described as a  type of visibility cycling similar to Emacs org-mode.

 Usage
 -----